-These Easy Florentine Cookies dipped in Dark Chocolate is the Cookie Recipe you didn’t know you needed in your life… but won’t be able to live without anymore!
+These Easy Nut-Free Florentine Cookies dipped in Dark Chocolate are the Cookies Recipe you didn’t know you needed in your life… but won’t be able to live without anymore!
 Chewy yet crunchy, sweet and bitter, they are the best little sweet treat for the Holiday season – and the rest of the year!

 This post may contain affiliate links to products.
 We may receive a commission - at not cost to you - for purchases made through these links.